swiftlang/swift-org-website/_posts/2024-07-30-announcing-swift-homomorphic-encryption.md

 Homomorphic encryption (HE) is a cryptographic technique that enables computation on encrypted data _without_ revealing the underlying unencrypted data to the operating process.
-It provides a means for clients to send encrypted data to a server, which operates on that encrypted data and returns an result that the client can decrypt.
+It provides a means for clients to send encrypted data to a server, which operates on that encrypted data and returns a result that the client can decrypt.
 During the execution of the request, the server itself never decrypts the original data or even has access to the decryption key.
 Such an approach presents new opportunities for cloud services to operate while protecting the privacy and security of a user's data, which is obviously highly attractive for many scenarios.

-At Apple, we’re using homomorphic encryption in our own work, including in Private Cloud Compute; we're therefore delighted to share this Swift implementation in the community for others to use and contribute to.
+At Apple, we’re using homomorphic encryption in our own work; we're therefore delighted to share this Swift implementation in the community for others to use and contribute to.

 One example of how we're using this implementation in iOS 18, is the new [Live Caller ID